Serenity 6.6.0 Release Notes (2023-03-15)

 })

-OK, but still it might be possible to make typos for parameter names.
-And our answer to that is a special tagged string syntax we recommend:
+OK, but it's still possible to make typos for parameter names.
+Our answer to that is a special tagged string syntax we recommend:

 Criteria.parse`((Amount is not null) and (Amount >= ${5})) or (Status in ${[1, 2, 3]})`